 Shawn Wallace is the Chair of the Board.
-The Chair of the Board will primarily be responsible for ensuring that the Board is functioning properly and that it is meeting its obligations and responsibilities to Coppernico under the
+Mr. Wallace was appointed Chair of the Board on October 9, 2020.
+The Chair of the Board will primarily be responsible for ensuring that the Board is functioning properly and that it is meeting its obligations and responsibilities to Coppernico under the BCBCA.

-BCBCA.
 The responsibilities of the chair of the Audit Committee are set out in the Audit Committee Charter which is mandated by the Board.
 The Board has not adopted position descriptions and position descriptions and responsibilities will be determined as necessary and from time to time for each position.